brett-obrien/brett-obrien.github.io/_posts/2016-5-16-Blog-init.md

 title: Blog init
 ---

-I'll be adding some notes on Web Development and other random stuff.
+I'll be adding some notes on Web Development while hopefully learning how to not suck at it along the way.